Colief Vitamin D3 Drops

 Vitamin D is important for bone strength and development so is particularly important for babies and children.
 Topping up your child’s vitamin D levels protects them from the more serious effects of deficiency, such as the childhood bone disorder rickets.

 Suitable for all the family, Colief® Vitamin D3 Drops is a food supplement rich in vitamin D3 and the ideal solution for providing the required dose of vitamin D3.
 The drops do not contain flavourings, added sugar, preservatives or colourant.

 How to use Colief Vitamin D3 Drops

 Mix Colief® Vitamin D3 Drops with food or a drink.
-In the case of babies, they can also be given directly by mouth.
+In the case of babies, they can also be given

 Do not exceed the recommended intake. *Not suitable for infants consuming 500ml or more formula milk daily.
 A food supplement is not a substitute for a varied diet and healthy lifestyle.
 If you have any concerns about taking vitamin D or giving it to infants/ young children you should seek professional medical advice.